-Most of the members are representatives from the recreational fishing community, plus a member each from DPIPWE, Institute for Marine and Antarctic Studies (IMAS), Tasmanian Association for Recreational Fishing (TARFish), Tasmanian Conservation Trust (TCT) and the Marine Police.
-Recreational representatives are fishers or community members who have a capacity to provide strategic input into management, research and educational planning.
+Most members are from the recreational fishing community, plus a member each from DPIPWE, Institute for Marine and Antarctic Studies (IMAS), Tasmanian Association for Recreational Fishing (TARFish), General Community and Conservation and the Marine Police.
+Recreational representatives are fishers or community members who have a capacity to provide strategic input into recreational fishing management, research and educational planning.

 Principal Fisheries Management Officer (Recreational Fisheries)

-Fisheries Research representative||Jeremy Lyle|
+Fisheries Research representative||Sean Tracey|

-Marine Police representative ||Constable Ben Cunningham
+Marine Police representative ||Snr Constable Eileen Langford/ Constable Ben Cunningham

-Certified Recreational Fishing Body
+Recreational Fishing Peak Body representative ||Jane Gallichan|

 Community and Conservation|

-Recreational fisheries representatives
+Recreational Fisheries representatives

-There are generally around four RecFAC meetings each year depending on the work schedule and current issues.
-Meetings are held at various locations around the state and are over a full day.
 The operation of the RecFAC and the conduct of RecFAC members during meetings is guided by

-.
-This document covers a range of issues including conflicts of interest, confidentiality, interactions with the media and standard procedural matters.
 The meetings are chaired by an independent Chair.
-The Chair is responsible for the orderly conduct of meetings and encourage members to work co-operatively to achieve a consensus view rather than using a majority voting approach.
+The Chair is responsible for the orderly conduct of meetings and encourages members to work co-operatively to achieve a consensus view rather than using a majority voting approach.
 In circumstances where consensus is not achievable, the Chair seeks the views of all members and provides these to the Minister.
-Meeting summaries, action items and recommendations and are recorded for each meeting.
-The Chair provides a report to the Minister summarising the key discussion points and outcomes of the meeting.
-RecFAC recommendations are forwarded to the Minister after each meeting.
-RecFAC recommendations are considered confidential for at least 10 days from being received by the Minister's office.
-The Minister's decisions are communicated through the Department and back to RecFAC members prior to the next meeting.
-The Chair’s Report and meeting Agendas are publicly available (see below).

 Raising topics for consideration

 RecFAC Executive Officer.
-In order to progress the issue, background information may need to be provided to the Executive Officer at least three weeks prior to the scheduled meeting date.
+In order to progress the issue, background information may be needed at least three weeks prior to the scheduled meeting date.